 Read the full report

 Studying abroad brings a new perspective to your learning and the opportunity to potentially study modules you may otherwise not get the chance to.
 This will help you gain a fresh outlook to your studies.
 Learning about your subject from a different point of view can add depth to future projects and coursework.

 According to the report by the UK Higher Education International Unit of the graduating cohort of 2012/13, in the UK a higher proportion of Study Abroad students overall and across all subjects achieved a First or a 2:1 than their peers who did not study abroad.
 Whilst it’s difficult to prove that this is solely down to the Study Abroad experience it highlights an interesting trend.

 After your Study Abroad experience

-Opportunities may be available for students who have studied abroad to assist the International department in future promotion of outward mobility and welcoming international students to St Mary’s.
+Opportunities may be available for study abroad participants to assist the International Department in promoting outward mobility and welcoming international students to St Mary’s.